jouergagner75/bb/atm-location-service/README.md

 java -jar cx6-import-tool-cli-6.1.1.jar --import banking-app.zip --auth-url=http://localhost:8080/gateway/api/auth/login --target-ctx=http://localhost:8080/gateway/api/provisioning --username=admin --password=admin
 ```

+1. Lets enable mocks first
+    1. Open the browser console and enter the following command on the console tab to **enable** mocked data `localStorage.setItem("enableMocks",true);`
 1. Create a new Experience and open it
 1. Go to the master page and change the property **based on** from `Web-basic` to `Lean Page`
 1. Go to Experience Catalog and import the following widgets